 Your network includes the people you feel comfortable contacting, including:

-- family, friends and neighbours
+- Family, friends, and neighbours

-- people you’ve worked or gone to school with, past and present
+- People you’ve worked or gone to school with, past and present

-- people you know socially and through religious and community groups
+- People you know socially and through religious and community groups

 Other network opportunities to consider include:

-- professional associations or unions
+- Professional associations

-To locate websites for organizations in your field
+To locate websites for organizations in your field:

-- find a union by entering the name or local number in a search engine
+- Find a union by entering the name or local number in a search engine

 To use a professional networking website for work search, try these suggestions: